|

 90, Original built by an unknown architect in the early 1800s,

-K. Bruni to reconstruct the building and add a fourth floor.
+A. K. Bruni to reconstruct the building and add a fourth floor.

-work was done in 1866 – 1867 This image was taken in very bright sunlight with a Nikon F55 using
+This work was done in 1866 - 1867

 |